willfusn/arc/README.md

 $ npm run dev:example
 ```

-It will start the development server with [HMR](https://webpack.github.io/docs/hot-module-replacement) on top of it.
+It will start a development server with [HMR](https://webpack.github.io/docs/hot-module-replacement) on top of it.
 Now you can open [http://localhost:3000](http://localhost:3000) in browser and start developing.

 ***Important:*** *you will be doing all your work in the `src-example` directory*
 #### Run the example instance of Storybook